-When conditions are favorable for the development of severe thunderstorms in and close to the watch area.
-A severe thunderstorm produces one-inch hail or larger and/or produce winds that equal or exceed 58 miles an hour.
-During the watch, be prepared to move a designated safe space if threatening weather approaches.
+When conditions are favorable for developing severe thunderstorms close to the watch area, a severe thunderstorm produces one-inch hail or larger and/or produces wind that equals or exceeds 58 miles an hour.
+Be prepared to move a designated safe space if threatening weather approaches during the watch.

 What classifies as a severe thunderstorm warning?

-People in the affected areas should seek safe shelter immediately.
 Severe thunderstorms can produce tornadoes with little or no warning.
-Side effects of such storms can also create flash floods and power outages.
+Side effects of such storms can also create flash floods and power outages, so people in the affected areas should seek safe shelter immediately.

 What classifies as a tornado watch?